Chromebooks of any specification are suitable for school in years 9 – 10.

 - Operating System: Windows 8.1 / MacOS 11 (or better)

 - Hard Drive: 128GB+, SSD Recommended

 Below are example devices that meet the recommended minimum specifications.
 All of these devices are available from local computer hardware stores in Wellington.
-Prices were retrieved on the 21st of August 2019.
+Prices were retrieved August 2021.

 You might also think about…